redis/redis-doc/commands/monitor.md

 `MONITOR` is a debugging command that streams back every command processed by the Redis server.
 It can help in understanding what is happening to the database.
 This command can both be used via `redis-cli` and via `telnet`.

-The ability to see all the requests processed by the server is useful in order to spot bugs in an application both when using Redis as a database and as a distributed caching system.
+The ability to see all the requests processed by the server is useful to spot bugs in an application both when using Redis as a database and as a distributed caching system.

 ```
 $ redis-cli monitor